scottbw/analytics-udd/udd/student_course_membership.md

 * [COHORT_ID](#cohort_id) [0..1]
 * [ACTIVE_MEMBERSHIP](#active_membership) [0..1]

-\* indicates that the property is part of a composite primary key for this entity.
+\* indicates that the property is the primary key for this entity.

 ##STUDENT_COURSE_MEMBERSHIP_ID
 ###Description